myer0154/Coursera--Geting-and-cleaning-data/readme.md

 # Getting and Cleaning Data: Course Project
 This repository contains the course project for the "Getting and Cleaning Data" module of the Coursera Data Science Specialization.
+The script requires the `plyr` library to run.

 ## Contents
 This repository contains the following files: